-MDES will work with the National Grantees and the ten AAAs to collect information on the participants, services, and skills needs of the businesses in the area that each serves.
+As follow-up to the State Plan Planning Meeting, MDES sent a questionnaire to the three National Grantees and to the ten AAAs to collect information on the participants, services, and skills needs of the businesses in the area that each serves.
 Identifying gaps between the participants, the skill requirements, and the services provided will guide decisions on targeted recruitment, training, host agency assignments, and recruitment of businesses willing to hire seniors into unsubsidized training.

-The industry makeup of the state varies by region.
-The delta region of the state is predominately agricultural with a secondary gaming and tourism emphasis; the northeastern region is industrial; the west-central region is mixed with agriculture, manufacturing, and professional, with a recent growth in oil production; and the southern region is agricultural, gaming and tourism, and industrial.
-Due to the variety of industries in the state, SCSEP Managers will continue to work with the local WIN Job Centers and other stakeholders to identify local community service needs and obtain recommendations on how SCSEP participants can bridge those gaps.
-Individual

-Employment Plans will be tailored to meet the needs of the participants and the community service assignments.
+The makeup of the state varies by region.
+The delta region of the state is predominately agricultural; the northeastern region is industrial; the central region is mixed with agriculture, manufacturing, and professional; and the southern region is agricultural, gaming, and industrial.
+Due to the variety of industries in the state, SCSEP Managers will continue to work with the local WIN Job Centers and other stakeholders to identify local community service needs and obtain recommendations on how SCSEP can bridge the gaps.
+Individual Employment Plans will be tailored to meet the needs of the participants and the community service assignments.